 - Leave the rest as their defaults and click Next: Access policy.

-- In Key Permissions, click Select all for the logged-in lab user.
+- In Key Permissions, select all permissions except for Rotate, Get Rotation Policy, and Set Rotation Policy for the logged-in lab user.

 - Click Review + create > Create.